 Abstract.
-We relate the dynamic semantics (games, dealing with interactions) and the static semantics (dealing with results of interactions) of linear logic with polarities, in the spirit of Timeless Games [1].
+We relate the dynamic semantics (games, dealing with interactions) and the static semantics (dealing with results of interactions) of linear logic with polarities, in the spirit of Timeless Games [BDER97].

-The polarized game semantics is full and faithfull for polarized proof-nets [2].
-We detail the correspondence between cut free proof-nets and innocent strategies, in a framework related to abstract Böhm trees.

-A notion of thick subtree allows us to reveal a deep relation between plays in games and Girard's experiments on proof-nets.
-We then define a desequentializing operation, forgetting time in games which coincides with the usual way of computing a result of interaction from an experiment.
-We then obtain our main result: desequentializing the game interpretation of a polarized proof-net yields its standard relational model interpretation (static semantics).
+We carefully analyze Laurent's polarized proof-nets (which for the game semantics is full and faithful [Lau03]) and we detail the precise correspondence between cut free proof-nets and innocent strategies, in a framework related to Böhm trees.
+We then introduce a notion of thick subtree that is used to define a desequentializing operation, forgetting time in games.
+This allows use to show a deep relation between plays in games and Girard's experiments on proof-nets.
+We then obtain our main result: desequentializing the game interpretation of a polarized proofnet yields its generic static interpretation.